Irbisovich/powercli/README.md

 # powercli

-POWERcli is a CLI system for calculators.
+POWERcli is a CLI system for calculators, based on dual system (ATMEGA-328 + PIC24).